-Tuition includes complimentary extended care from 8:30-4:30.
-The only additional expenses you may incur for camp are that you will need to pack a lunch and snacks every day, and of course all campers need health insurance.
-Tuition includes organic t-shirt at your first camp with us, then either an orienteering compass, recommended field guide, firesteel or other essential depending on number of camps attended, age and availability.
+Tuition includes all expenses except food and personal gear.
+You will need to pack a lunch, water and snacks every day.
+Tuition also includes organic t-shirt at your first camp with us, then either an orienteering compass, recommended field guide, firesteel or other essential depending on number of camps attended, age and availability.

 Email us to be put on our list for this program in the future.
 We always keep your information absolutely private, and will never share it.